-To learn more, please see the sections below.
-Please see our schedules page for updates and reservations.
-Additionally, check out our options for virtual engagement to help keep you active and healthy.
+To learn more about what to expect when you return, please see the sections below.
+Please see our schedules page for updates and reservations, and check out our virtual options if you're unable to join us in person.

 Nothing is more important than the health and safety of our team, our members, and the community.
-We are ready to prioritize your safety through the following precautions:
+We are ready to prioritizing your safety with these precautions:

 - Enhanced sanitization of equipment, surfaces and areas combined with an increased frequency of cleaning